Welsh-language series details are listed in English at the bottom of the page; to read about them in Welsh, click here.

 Series Editors: Professor Claire Gorrara, Cardiff University, and Professor Hanna Diamond, Cardiff University.

-Series Editors: Professor Jane Aaron, University of South Wales; Dr Brec’hed Piette, Bangor University; Dr Sian Rhiannon Williams, Cardiff Metropolitan University.
+Series Editors: Dr Dawn Mannay, Cardiff University; Dr Rhiannon Marks, Cardiff University; Professor Diana Wallace, University of South Wales; Dr Stephanie Ward, Cardiff University; Dr Sian Rhiannon Williams, Cardiff Metropolitan University.

 Gothic Authors: Critical Revisions is dedicated to publishing innovative introductory guides to writers of the Gothic.
-The series exploers how critical approaches and perspectives can help us recontextualise an author’s work in a way that is both accessible and informative.
-Thes series publishes work that is of interest and value to students at all levels and to teachers of literary Gothic and cultural history.
+The series explores how critical approaches and perspectives can help us recontextualise an author’s work in a way that is both accessible and informative.
+The series publishes work that is of interest and value to students at all levels and to teachers of literary Gothic and cultural history.

-Series Editors: Dr. Andrew Smith, Sheffield University, and Professor Benjamin F. Fisher, University of Mississippi.
+Series Editors: Professor Andrew Smith, Sheffield University, and Professor Benjamin F. Fisher, University of Mississippi.

-Series Editors: Dr. Andrew Smith, Sheffield University, and Professor Benjamin F. Fisher, University of Mississippi.
+Series Editors: Professor Andrew Smith, Sheffield University, and Professor Benjamin F. Fisher, University of Mississippi.

 Iberian and Latin American Studies provides a contextual and disciplinary approach to the study of the Hispanic and Lusophone worlds across a broad range of cultural production including literature, film, music, dance and sport, in Spanish, Portuguese, Basque, Catalan, Galician and indigenous languages of Latin America.
 The series also aims to cover history and politics as well as cultural studies by examining the shifting terrains of gender, sexual, racial and postcolonial identities in those same regions.

-Series Editors: Professor David George, Swansea University, and Professor Paul Garner, University of Leeds.
+Series Editors: Professor David George, Emeritus Professor, Swansea University and Visiting Professor at the University of Leeds; Professor Paul Garner, Emeritus Professor, University of Leeds and Professor/Investigador Invitado, El Colegio de México (2013)

 Iolo Morganwg and the Romantic Tradition in Wales This series critically re-evaluates the life, ideas and writings of Iolo Morganwg (Edward Williams, 1747–1826), the most extraordinary figure in the entire cultural history of Wales.